All Episodes

 And before they get to this, well, do some serious thinking about whether or not we should send John Bolton to the United Nations.

-Well, at least we know he's uh admitted that they're not doing any serious thinking, that they're just obstructing.
+Well, at least we know he's admitted that they're not doing any serious thinking, that they're just obstructing.

 You ever heard of Osama bin Laden?

-Have you ever heard of the militant Islamists of Al Qaeda?
+Have you ever heard of the militant Islamists of al-Qaeda?

 Have you ever heard of any of the people destroying American property and people all over the world?

-Was a l I have not yet seen John Bolton accused of this.
+I have not yet seen John Bolton accused of this.

 We can't send this man to the U.S. What the hell does one have to do with the other?

-You know what this is.
+You know what this is?

 That's what it adds up to, folks.

-Uh that there's no question about that.
+There's no question about that.

 One more on this.